Clarity Insolvency

 A DMP is an informal arrangement between you and your creditors to repay your unsecured debts at a reduced, affordable rate.
 You make one monthly payment, and this is shared out between the creditors included in your plan.

 Because a DMP is not legally binding, it is flexible.
 You can increase your payments, settle early or end the plan at any time.
 The same flexibility applies to creditors though.
-They do not have to accept the plan, can continue adding interest and charges, and can still take further action to recover their money.
+They don't have to accept the plan, can continue adding interest and charges, and can still take further action to recover their money.

 DMPs are available across the UK and there is no set end date.